plone/plone_best_practices_discussion/docs/tox/usage.rst

 Usage with zc.buildout
 ----------------------

-TOX with zc.buildout is not that straight foreward, but possible to run against multiple Versione of Python and Plone together:
+The following snippets shows how you can use zc.buildout with tox, when you want it to run for multiple versions of Python and Plone at once.

 .. literalinclude:: ../../code_snippets/tox.d/10_buildout.ini
     :language: ini
     :emphasize-lines: 8-12,16-19

-where your package needs to contain a version file that looks like that:
+The version files need to be passed explicitly to the buildout command.
+Here is an example, how a version file within your package needs should look like:

 .. literalinclude:: ../../code_snippets/tox.d/11_version_plone51.cfg
     :language: ini